 CLAIM: The EPA’s new Clean Power Plan limiting power plant carbon emissions is unnecessary.
 It will raise electricity rates and hurt our economy.

-The EPA’s Clean Power proposal will create jobs, deliver significant health benefits, and reduce electricity rates.
+The EPA’s Clean Power proposal will create jobs, deliver significant health benefits, and reduce electricity costs.

 - 70% of Americans support government regulations on the carbon emissions of existing power plants.
 (NBC News, June 2014, http://on.msnbc.com/1hYo7FW)